-- 2.1 The degree of MA or MSc by Research is awarded to a student who, having completed a period of supervised research, embodies that research in a thesis that has normally been assessed by a successful oral examination of the candidate.
-A rationale for proposals around alternative assessment formats or proposals not to hold an oral examination shall be submitted to the CRDB for approval. - 2.1.1 A successful candidate for the degree of MA/MSc by Research shall demonstrate through the presentation of a scholarly thesis and normally by oral examination: - a) a systematic and critical understanding of a body of knowledge in the academic discipline, field of study or creative domain to which the research relates; - b) an understanding of the research techniques in the relevant academic discipline, field of study or creative domain to which the research relates; - c) application of knowledge and research techniques; - d) critical evaluation of the subject of the research.
+- 2.1 The degree of MA or MSc by Research is awarded to a student who, having completed a period of supervised research, embodies that research in a thesis that has been assessed by at least one external and an internal examiner.
+A rationale for proposals around alternative assessment shall be submitted to the CRDB for approval. - 2.1.1 A successful candidate for the degree of MA/MSc by Research shall demonstrate through the presentation of a scholarly thesis: - a) a systematic and critical understanding of a body of knowledge in the academic discipline, field of study or creative domain to which the research relates; - b) an understanding of the research techniques in the relevant academic discipline, field of study or creative domain to which the research relates; - c) application of knowledge and research techniques; - d) critical evaluation of the subject of the research.